hra687261/smt-lsp-vscode-extension/README.md

 # SMT-LSP

-A Language Server Protocol for the SMT-LIB Standard.
+Type checking and syntax highlighting the SMT-LIB Standard.

 The LSP used by this extension is [Dolmen's language server (dolmenls)](https://github.com/Gbury/dolmen).